Sir Robert Menzies Memorial Scholarships in Law

 3.2 The letter of award will specify the university where the award will be tenable, the course and the period for which it may be held.

-3.3 Scholarships may not be held concurrently with another scholarship or award providing materially similar or financially significant benefits.
+3.3 Scholarships may not be held concurrently with another named scholarship or award providing materially similar or financially significant benefits.

 3.5 The Foundation reserves the right to make no award in a particular year.